randaguiac20/lyfter_program/module2/avance_proyectos/e_commerse_mascotas/instructions.md

 	Functionalities:
 		.
 Must allow operations like user registration and login.
 		.
 Must validate user priviledges to restrict level of access when doing a CRUD operation.
 		.
-Roles are administratior and client.
+Roles are administrator and client.

 - Authentiation module.
 	Functionalities: